 Combination of sumptuous interiors and intelligent lighting results in award nominations

-The complete lighting scenario compliments Guy Oliver’s interiors to create a unique visual approach that echoes the architectural heritage of Claridge’s whilst being refreshingly contemporary.
+The complete lighting scenario complements Guy Oliver’s interiors to create a unique visual approach that echoes the architectural heritage of Claridge’s while being refreshingly contemporary.

 It is no surprise that both the interior and lighting design have been applauded; Oliver’s exquisite design combined with LDI’s lighting scheme was celebrated at the Restaurant and Bar Design Awards, where the project was shortlisted for the Lighting Scheme award, while Fera won the 2015 Lux Award for the Hospitality and Leisure Lighting Project of the year.

 The design scheme was also winner of the Lighting Design Award for Hotels and Restaurant Project of the Year, and Fera was shortlisted for the Best Restaurant in a Hotel category at the Hotels and Property Awards.

 Photography: Derry Moore